 On a personal note:

 I was dumbfounded when my brother died in the early 60’s.
 His death made death real for the first time in my life.
 This caused a life versus death quandary that occupied my every waking moment for months.
 What was the true nature of life and death?
 One day, sitting on the bus coming home from work it struck me that life and death were two sides of the same reality.
-Later, I came across the Tao Te Ching which stated in chapter one, “these two are the same but diverge in name as they issue forth”.
-That rang true, although a dozen years passed before I could write anything to reflect this experience.
+Then chapter one’s “these two are the same but diverge in name as they issue forth” rang deeply true, although a dozen years passed before I could write anything to reflect that experience.
 Meanwhile, discussing anything took the form of me being a devil’s advocate on everything.
 Every issue had its dipolar twin.